-Eternal Word who created the universe and gave life to everything that lives on this world, you revealed your glory through the life, death and resurrection of Jesus Christ.
-Amazing God, whose beloved Son came as a helpless baby, born to ordinary parents in the stable of an inn, rather than as a prince in a palace, it was your intention that Jesus should experience our lives and know us intimately.
-He came as Immanuel - God with us and among us - not remote from us.
+Eternal Word who created the universe and gave life to everything that lives on this world, you revealed yourself to us through the life, death and resurrection of Jesus Christ.
+Amazing God, it was your intention that Jesus should experience our lives and know us intimately, for he came as Immanuel - God with us and among us - not remote from us.
 Heavenly Father, you gave him to the world even though you knew that he would suffer and die to save us from the powers of sin and death.
 Almighty God, accept our praise and adoration for all that you have been, are and shall be and for your boundless, everlasting love.
+Free us from anxiety and distractions, so are free to sing your praise joyfully, pray to you trustingly and listen to your holy word attentively.
 Amen.

-In our prayer of confession, when I say 'Lord have mercy', please respond with 'Lord, forgive'.
+In our prayer of confession, when I say 'Lord have mercy', please respond with 'Lord, forgive us'.
 Let us pray once more.